Approximate quantum error correcting codes from conformal field theory

 \textit{Covariant CFT code.--} Let us consider a particular case of the CFT code where the CFT has a global $U(1)$ symmetry.
-Then there exists a conserved charge density which has scaling dimension $\Delta = 1$.
-The dephasing noise on the conserved charge is a correctable error since $\nu = 1-2\Delta = -1$.
-The coherent information gives $1-F_e > \sqrt{\delta I_c} \propto \sqrt{p}n^{-1/2}$ at small $p$.
+Then there exists a conserved charge density which has scaling dimension $\Delta = 1>1/2$.
+Thus the dephasing noise on the charge density is a correctable error.
+Furthermore, $\nu = 1-2\Delta=-1$ in Eq.~\eqref{eq:scaling}, which implies that the drop of coherent information $\epsilon := \log D - I_c \propto n^{-1}$.
+Together with the result of Ref.~\cite{schumacher2001approximate} that the entanglement fidelity $F_e> 1-2\sqrt{\epsilon}$, we have $1-F_e \leq O(n^{-1/2})$.
 The same conclusion holds for arbitrary dimensions.
-On the other hand, it has been shown in Refs.~\cite{Faist2020continuous,Liu_2023approximate} that $ 1-F_e \leq O(n^{-1/2})$ for any covariant code with $U(1)$ symmetry.
-Thus, the CFT code with $U(1)$ symmetry saturates the covariant code bound.
+On the other hand, a covariant code has fundamental limitations on quantum coherence~\cite{Faist2020continuous,Liu_2023approximate, tajima2022universallimitationquantuminformation,tajima2022universaltradeoffstructuresymmetry}.
+Specifically, for any covariant code with $U(1)$ symmetry, Refs.~\cite{Liu_2023approximate, tajima2022universallimitationquantuminformation} have shown that $ 1-F_e \geq O(n^{-1/2})$.
+Thus, the only possibility is that the $U(1)$-symmetric CFT code satisfies $1-F_e = O(n^{-1/2})$, which saturates the covariant code bound above.

 \textit{Discussion.--} Our result can be readily applied to depolarization noise, where all Pauli errors can happen.
 The CFT code can correct depolarization noise at a finite threshold if and only if all scaling dimensions $\Delta>1/2$.
 Such a CFT does not exist for Virasoro minimal models and all $c=1$ free boson models.
 CFTs that satisfy this condition have $c>1$ and may only be realized beyond spin-$1/2$ chains and $2-$local interactions \cite{latorre2024cd}.
 One such example is the monster CFT with the lowest primary $\Delta=4$, which has been conjectured to be dual to a bulk quantum gravity theory \cite{witten2007threedimensional}.
-A holographic CFT also satisfies $\Delta>1/2$ in the large-$N$ limit, as the CFT spectrum is assumed to be sparse.
-One interesting feature of such a CFT code is that it may have a finite threshold in one spatial dimension, which cannot be achieved by the ground state subspace of any gapped local Hamiltonian.
+Another example that has $\Delta_{\min}>1/2$ is the $SU(N)_1$ WZW model for $N\geq 3$, where the simplest case $N=3$ can be realized by a spin-1 chain \cite{Mashiko_2021}.
+One interesting feature of these CFT codes is that they may have a finite threshold in one spatial dimension, which cannot be achieved by the ground state subspace of any gapped local Hamiltonian.

 In terms of characterization of mixed-state phases, one of our technical contributions is the perturbative calculation of coherent information without applying replica trick, while prior works mostly focus on finite replica calculations.
 In fact, the Renyi coherent information may give incorrect predictions of the code properties.
 For example, it gives a wrong decoding threshold for the toric code \cite{bao2023mixed}.
 This work has given another example which shows that working with integer Renyi index predicts wrong error-correctability of infinitesimally small noise strength.
 For the Ising CFT code, uniform $Z$ dephasing can be corrected at a finite threshold but the Renyi coherent information drops as long as $p\neq 0$, see appendix for details.